fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 ## Our responsibilities

-It’s our job as designers and developers to use the purpose-built element for each situation, to present it in a way that respects conventions so that users know what it is, and to then meet their expectations of it.
+It’s our job as designers and developers to use the appropriate purpose-built element for each situation, to present it in a way that respects conventions so that users know what it is, and to then meet their expectations of it.

 ## Tips